aabbtree77/premaxwell/README.md

 ## Setup Details

-In order to compile the C++ code successfully, one must use the gcc-4.6.0 compiler (or a more recent version supporting C++11).
+Use the gcc-4.6.0 compiler (or a more recent version supporting C++11).
 Simply run

 ```console